 The critical illness protection may also come in to cover certain medical expenses that your health insurance may not be able to cover.
 This can mean rehabilitation after the end of the post hospitalisation coverage period, or ongoing medical expenses you may incur long after a bout of hospitalisation and treatment.

 An Early-stage CI diagnosis, depending on the type of illness can be completely different in terms of how it may affect you.
 Early-stage CI plan lets you make claims at the beginning of the severity.
 For example, if you are diagnosed with stage 1 cancer (i.e. carcinoma in-situ), you can start making claims from an early stage CI insurance plan.
 Since early treatment is one of the keys to survival, allowing you to make claims at the slightest diagnosis of cancer lets you seek treatment early without having to worry about the finances.

 Here is a possible scenario when you are diagnosed with early-stage critical illness; While the diagnosis may not be severe enough to warrant a total incapacity to carry on working in your own occupation, you may wish to have the option to take a no pay leave or a pay cut to work in a less laborious role.

-Another reason of getting early-stage critical illness coverage can be psychological, such as, one can have the self-actualization that their condition may eventually worsen and feel that life is worth more than just working and slogging and maybe better spent with the people they love especially when “time is of the essence”.
+Another reason of getting early-stage critical illness coverage can be psychological, such as, you can have the self-actualization that your condition may eventually worsen and feel that life is worth more than just working and slogging and maybe better spent with the people they love especially when “time is of the essence”.